Dfte/Discovery/README.md

 # To Do list :

- -Document gathering :
+ - Document gathering :
     - Search for sensitive files on Pastebin/Github (ON GOING)
     - Google dorks (index of, error message)

- -Harvesting :
+ - Harvesting :
     - Find a way to detect emails patterns using email-format.com
     - Query HaveIBeenPowned API to gather statistics about pwned emails
     - Archive.org : error messages

- -Scanning function
+ - Scanning function
     - May be add some web scanner or API that detects flaws related to a certain CMS
     - Add Http screenshot
     - Parse output of searchsploit results
     - Add UDP scans
     - Searchsploit
     - Dirbuster ? http/s vhost/ipt
     - If SVN or .git -> dvcs ripper ???

- -DNS enumeration
+ - DNS enumeration
     - Create list of IP using ripe databsaes results
     - add BING ip2host to detect new virtual hosts
     - check for reverse dns (PTR ?)
     - Check CN's in protocoles' certificates (ssh, ftps....)

- -Configuration file :
+ - Configuration file :
     - Add a real configuration file (give possibility to remove github repos, pastes, downloaded files (if there are no warning words in them)

- -Final :
+ - Final :
     - Search on the deep web
     - Threads files downloads and modules so that they can work in parrallel
     - Get ride of the API's (especially the whatcms api and the hunter/rocketreach)
     - Add the possibility to use some modules with a list of domains (at least --sublist/--subrute and --harvest)